April Dixon | December 22, 2019

 and did not let my enemies gloat over me. — Psalm 30:1

-Today is the first day of Hanukkah, the holiday on which we commemorate the Jewish victory over the Greeks more than 2,000 years ago.
+Hanukkah, the holiday on which we commemorate the Jewish victory over the Greeks more than 2,000 years ago, begins today at sunset.
 Let’s take a moment to understand what the word Hanukkah means and what it tells us about the holiday we are celebrating.

 On the 25th of Kislev, the Jewish people decided to rise up from the ruins and renew all that had been destroyed.
 They decided to recommit to their ideals and realign themselves with God.
 The literal meaning of the word Hanukkah is “dedication”; however, the Temple had already been dedicated.
 On this day, the word Hanukkah meant “rededication.”
 It signified a complete renewal.

 Psalm 30, which we read on Hanukkah, begins, “A song.
 For the dedication of the temple.
 Of David.”
 The word used in the verse for “dedication” is Hanukkah.
 However, the Jewish sages note that David never dedicated a Temple.
 It was his son Solomon who built the Temple and dedicated it.
 They explain that it could be that David wrote this psalm for future Temple dedications.
 However, it could also be that David meant this psalm for himself.
 David had just healed from an acute illness when he penned this psalm.
 The “temple” in the psalm is David’s body, the home of his godly soul.
 In this psalm David rededicated his body.
 David rose from his devastating illness and recommitted to living a godly life.
 He renewed his dedication to serving God.

 Hanukkah is a wonderful time to recommit ourselves to our ideals and values.
 No matter what may have happened in our lives during recent months, we can start fresh today.
 We can rededicate ourselves to serving God, even among the shambles of our lives.
 We can give ourselves to Him anew, and through Him, become renewed.